01 of 09

 05 of 09

-Choose a Drill Bit - Flip your broom or brush top over so you can see the grid you drew in the previous step.
+- Choose a drill bit: Flip your broom or brush top over so you can see the grid you drew in the previous step.
 Fit a fine bit to your miniature drill (sized equal to 8 to ten of your brush bristles held in a group, or small enough to drill on the cross lines of your grid yet leave space between the holes as shown in the photo above.
-I used a bit slightly smaller than 1mm.
+We used a bit slightly smaller than 1mm.

 06 of 09